 Letter from Miguel Farriol to Isa, 19 January 1979 [detail]

 Preparing El Sidecar, n.d. [c.
 1977]

-In the comic and cartoon world, together with Isa Feu—also a member of El Rrollo Enmascarado and one of the first collaborators of El Víbora—he drew comic strips with a groundbreaking and alternative style, in which sex played a fundamental role, such as in the series Corazón Loco.
-Isa Feu abandoned the comic world relatively early and centred her work on painting and illustration.
+In the comic and cartoon world, together with Isa Feu —also a member of El Rrollo Enmascarado and one of the first collaborators of El Víbora— he drew comic strips with a groundbreaking and alternative style, in which sex played a fundamental role, such as in the series Corazón Loco.
+Isa Feu abandoned the comic world relatively early and refocused her work on painting and illustration.

-Comprised of over 600 items, the Roger and Isa collection of Archivo Lafuente includes magazines, books, leaflets, comics, invitations, cards, handwritten scripts and, chiefly, original comic strips and drawings made in the seventies by both artists.
+Comprised of over 600 items, Archivo Lafuente’s Roger and Isa collection includes magazines, books, leaflets, comics, invitations, cards, handwritten scripts and, chiefly, original comic strips and drawings made in the seventies by both artists.